dev-rebecca/my-app/README.md

 Front-end:

-- HTML
+- HTML5
-- Javascript
+- Javascript ES2015
-- TailwindCSS for all CSS
+- TailwindCSS v2.0 for all CSS
-- React for admin panel
+- React v17.0.2 for admin panel

 Back-end:

-- PHP for API
+- PHP v7.4.12 for API
-- MySQL as database management system
+- MySQL v7.4.12 as database management system